 - Business Associations: Although specific to Corporate Law, this can provide useful knowledge while checking off a bar class.

 - Constitutional Criminal Procedure: This is highly recommended if you’re interested in criminal law (and is also a bar class).

 - Evidence: If you’re interested in being certified as a law student to appear in court, Evidence is the way to go (and is another bar class).

 - Professional Responsibility: This is required in most schools, so be sure to fit it in (but check on requirements — different states have different requirements on the “right” amount of credits).

 In addition to planning ahead, you may also want to stop by your Registrar’s Office to find out when certain classes are offered.
 For instance, if a professor is visiting and hosting a special seminar class, it might be your only chance to take that class.

-Some people plan their entire class load based on if the class is tested on the bar exam.
+Since the whole point of going to law school is to pass the bar exam and become a practicing lawyer, taking classes that cover bar subjects while in law school are smart options.
+Some people even plan their entire class load based on if the class is tested on the bar exam.
 This might be a good approach for some students.
 For others, it might mean taking a class they will have to relearn during bar prep anyway, and perhaps those credits could have been spent elsewhere.